$0 Australian Capital Territory Adoption Quick-Start Checklist

 What Happens After You Have WWVP Registration

-Once all adults in the household hold valid WWVP registrations and you have your National Police Check results, you can proceed to submit your Expression of Interest (EOI) to the APCT.
+Once the required adults in the household hold valid WWVP registrations and you have your National Police Check results, you can proceed with the applicable Expression of Interest (EOI) process with APCT.
 The EOI triggers the preliminary suitability review, which precedes your allocation to a caseworker and the formal home study.

 From that point, the assessment process typically spans several months and involves multiple in-depth interviews, home inspections, financial review, medical evaluation, and a presentation before the ACT Adoption Panel.
 The panel makes a recommendation to the Agency Decision Maker, who ultimately determines whether you are added to the Register of Suitable People.